efemberg11/GeoModel_rmakhman/HelloGeoRead/README.md

 The `helloGeoRead` example shows you how to read persistified GeoModel data in a standalone program.

+The example program:

+ 1. loads the geometry from the `.db` file
+ 2. prints all GeoMaterial entries found in the `.db`
+ 3. builds the GeoModel tree, storing it in memory
+ 4. gets the RootVolume of the GeoModel tree and it prints out the number of its children
-This example program reads in GeoModel data from a `.db` file, it prints out data entries, it builds the GeoModel tree, it access the RootVolume, and it loops over all its child volumes, printing the name of the GeoLogVol associated with them.
+ 5. loops over all the RootVolume's children volumes (GeoPhysVol and GeoFullPhysVol instances), printing the name of the GeoLogVol associated to them

-It uses many of the GeoModel packages.
+ The example program uses many of the GeoModel packages.

 ## Dependencies